 Once you get to know Kythnos, you will realise why its name is derived from the ancient Greek verb “keftho”, which means “hide”.
-So much “hidden” beauty and authentic Aegean character, and just a short hop by ferry, really close to Athens.
-With a long history starting in the mists of the Mesolithic period, Kythnos, modest and hospitable, unexpectedly beautiful and serene, welcomes you.
+There is so much hidden beauty and authentic Aegean character here, even though it’s just a short hop by ferry from Athens.

-Picturesque villages boast narrow streets of cobbled stone and gardens full of flowers; chapels emerge humbly from rocky headlands and forest glades; sprawling coastline reveals a hundred bays and coves, all suitable for swimming; caves make the ideal hidey-holes for fairies and elves; and castles stand in sturdy defiance of enemy onslaught, only ever seized through the treachery of their inhabitants!
+Picturesque Cycladic villages boast narrow streets of cobbled stone and gardens full of flowers; chapels emerge from rocky headlands and forest glades; a sprawling coastline reveals a hundred bays and coves, all suitable for swimming; caves make the ideal hideouts for fairies and elves; and castles stand in sturdy defiance of enemy onslaught!

 And then there are the aromas of oregano and thyme, windmills put to task by the Aegean winds and lonely lighthouses whose light imparts a sense of safety and hope.
-This is Kythnos, a living fairy tale inviting you to experience it together with its hospitable open-hearted residents, an island ready to be fallen in love with.
+This is Kythnos, a living fairy tale inviting you to experience it together with its hospitable residents, an island ready fall in love with.

 Don’t miss in Kythnos

-Hora, otherwise known as Messaria, is the capital of the island built on a hilly ridge along which the houses unfold.
-Walk along the maze- like paved footpaths, under ornate arches and flanked by whitewashed houses, all closely huddled together.
-Around every corner you will see paintings by local residents depicting many aspects of island life; you will feel the calm pace of everyday life among churches, windmills, fountains and small squares.
+Hora, otherwise known as Messaria, is the capital of the island, built on a hilly ridge along which houses unfold.
+Walk along the maze-like footpaths, under ornate arches and flanked by whitewashed houses, all huddled together.
+Around every corner, you will see paintings by local residents depicting many aspects of island life.
+Feel the calm pace of everyday life among churches, windmills, fountains and small squares.

-The area on the northeast side of the island is well known for its thermal springs, frequented by King Otto and Queen Amalia back in the 19th century.
-Today there is a thriving hydrotherapy centre with organized facilities.
-The subterranean waters, rich in salts, sulphur and iron, offer sensuous warm bathing and therapeutic properties for many ailments.
-Enjoy every second!
+The area on the northeast side of the island is well-known for its thermal springs, frequented by King Otto and Queen Amalia back in the 19th century.
+Today, there is a hydrotherapy centre with organised facilities.
+The therapeutic waters, rich in salts, sulphur and iron, offer a warm bathing experience.

-Quiet, far from the sea and its winds, this little hamlet lends itself to leisurely strolls in its alleyways.
+Quiet, far from the sea and its winds, this little hamlet lends itself to leisurely strolls.
 You will be impressed by the originality of the houses, all of which have tiled roofs, probably remnants of the village’s tradition in ceramics.
-In Piazza, the only square of the hamlet, you will enjoy a coffee and while ascending to the neighborhoods of Galatas and Pera Rouga you will admire beautiful churches.
+The Piazza, the town’s only square, is where you will enjoy a coffee.
+And you’ll love ascending to the neighbourhoods of Galatas and Pera Rouga.

-In the only area on the island with pine trees, perched on a rock, lies the monastery of Panagia Kanala, named after the patron saint of the island and one of the most important pilgrimage sites in the Cyclades.
+In the only area on the island with pine trees, perched on a rock, lies the Monastery of Panagia Kanala, named after the patron saint of the island and one of the most important pilgrimage sites in the Cyclades.
 The miraculous icon of the Holy Virgin, allegedly a creation of Saint Luke, is kept here.
-Tradition has it that the icon was found by fishermen on a starry night in the straights between Kythnos and Serifos.
-On August 15th every year, there is a big celebration with a procession and re-enactment of the discovery of the Blessed Virgin’s icon.
+Tradition has it that the icon was found by fishermen on a starry night in the straits between Kythnos and Serifos.
+On August 15 each year, there is a big celebration with a procession and re-enactment of the discovery of the Blessed Virgin’s icon.

-Only 800 m away from Hora, lies the monastery, whose main church still stands resplendent in its island style, with curved and white washed dry stone walls.
-Legend tells that it was to here that the icon of Panagia Nikopios was transported from Constantinople, later stolen by the Venetians and today situated in Saint Mark’s in Venice.
+Only 800m away from Hora lies a monastery whose main church still stands resplendent in its island style, with curved and whitewashed walls.
+Legend tells that it was to here that the icon of Panagia Nikopios was transported from Constantinople, later stolen by the Venetians and today situated in Saint Mark’s Basilica in Venice.
 On August 15th every year, there is a big celebration followed by a great feast.